 How to Plan the Ultimate Road Trip Across the USA

-Taking a road trip across the USA is on the bucket list of many.
+Taking a road trip across the USA is on the bucket list of so many and for good reason!
 Whether you’re an American yourself or from somewhere far away.
-Taking this trip is a huge goal to tick off.
-At almost 10 million square km’s, there is so much to explore, an immense range of scenic diversity, local food varieties to taste and many people to meet.
-In 2013 a friend and I spent five weeks driving around this huge country, racking up almost 12,000 miles.
-One of my favourite things was how you could drive for a few hours and the scenery changed so drastically.
-In Australia, you can drive all day and everything still looks the same.
-Are you planning on taking a road trip across the USA?
+Taking this trip is a huge bucket list item to tick off.
+At almost 10 million square km’s, there is so much to explore, an immense range of scenic diversity, local food varieties to taste and amazing people to meet.

 First things first, how long do you have?